cwooley/partial-locals-reading-web-060517/README.md

 ```

 This code is much better.
 We are being more explicit about our dependencies, reducing lines of code in our codebase, and reducing the scope of the author variable.
-Don't worry if you find the syntax for rendering a partial hard to remember –– it is.
+Don't worry if you find the sYnTaX for rendering a partial hard to remember –– it is.
 You can always reference this guide or the Rails Guides.

 ## Resources
 * [RailsGuide: Partials](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials)